dhrubojoutidas/git_workshop4_prac/README.md

 -  `git merge change_symbols ` # merge another branch
 -  `git push origin master `  ✔️ The fix is now merged into master and shared with everyone.

-Important Concept: Fetch vs Merge
+## 🔀 Important Concept: Fetch vs Merge

-	What git fetch does
+-What git fetch does
-		○ Downloads updates from the remote
+  - Downloads updates from the remote
-		○ Does not modify your current branch
+  - Does not modify your current branch

-	What git merge does:Integrates changes into your current branch git pull= fetch + merge
+  - What git merge does:Integrates changes into your current branch
+  - git pull= fetch + merge

 ---